Who We Are

 - The only independent charity in Scotland operating two five-star rated visitor attractions

 - In the last year we had over 230,000 visitors to the Trust’s venues – Discovery Point and Verdant Works

 - Responsible for the conservation of RRS Discovery, one of the world’s most important ships.

 - Has in its care two Recognised Collections of National Significance, relating to RRS Discovery and polar exploration and the Dundee textile industry.

-- Offer high-quality learning services to over 6,000 school children and countless community groups
+- Offer high-quality learning activities to over 8,000 school children and 1,500 members of the local community

 - Communicate research on the collections through the exhibition and learning programmes, events, workshops, the on-line database and talks to groups and societies.